 The Big Three Markets – Niagara Falls, St.Catharines, and Welland

-If you're looking for variety of quality produce, baked goods, fresh meat, and luxurious cheese the big three cities host well attended markets.
+If you’re looking for a variety of quality produce, baked goods, fresh meat, and luxurious cheese the big three cities host well-attended markets.
 Prime time is usually Saturday morning, although new dates and times are added during the summer and fall to deal with the massive influx of fresh fruits and vegetables.

 The Kings of Quality and Queens of Kindness